-https://new.devon.gov.uk/educationandfamilies/special-educational-needs-and-disabilitysend-local-offer/support-education-health-and-care/education-health-and-care-ehc-plans
+https://new.devon.gov.uk/educationandfamilies/special-educational-needs-and-disability-send-local-offer/support-education-health-and-care/education-health-and-care-ehc-plans

 Where a pupil has an Education Health and Care Plan (EHCP), the Local Authority must review the EHCP every twelve months as a minimum.
-Schools have a duty to co-operate therefore Whimple Primary School will hold annual review meetings on the behalf of Devon Local Authority (LA) and complete the appropriate paperwork for this process.
+Schools have a duty to co-operate therefore Whimple Primary School will hold annual review meetings on the behalf of Devon Local Authority (LA) and complete the appropriate paperwork/use the EHCP Hub for this process.